MSFTserver/twitter-retweet/readme.md

 # Twitter Retweet
-# Under-Construction

 This is a simple twitter bot, designed to retweet and like the contents of a twitter list based on keywords to reject and accept certain tweets.

 ## Setup Your Own